 Book Synopsis

-The astonishing life of the modest New Jersey businessman who anonymously gave away 10 billion dollars and inspired the "giving while living" movement
+The astonishing life story of the modest New Jersey businessman who anonymously gave away 10 billion dollars and inspired the "giving while living" movement.

 Review Quotes

-"A rollicking story of how, by stealth, an Irish American obsessed by secrecy built a business empire and revolutionised philanthropy."--Economist, best books of 2007
+"A rollicking story of how, by stealth, an Irish American obsessed by secrecy built a business empire and revolutionised philanthropy." --The Economist

-"An interesting and well-written book defining a man whom most of us have never heard of."--Library Journal
+"An interesting and well-written book defining a man whom most of us have never heard of; purchase where there is interest in relation to business and philanthropy." --Library Journal

-"If [Conor O'Clery's] compelling narrative becomes a blue-print for future efforts to record the life stories of philanthropists, then the reading public might become far more aware of the major donors who have existed in their midst.
-O'Clery's account of how Charles 'Chuck' Feeney rose from a blue-collar New Jersey neighbourhood to immense riches as founder of global retail enterprise Duty Free Shoppers, and then gave almost every cent away, reads like a cross between a whodunnit and an airport business guru book."--Philanthropy UK
+"If [O'Clery's] compelling narrative becomes a blue-print for future efforts to record the life stories of philanthropists, then the reading public might become far more aware of the major donors who have existed in their midst.
+O'Clery's account of how Charles 'Chuck' Feeney rose from a blue-collar New Jersey neighbourhood to immense riches as founder of global retail enterprise, Duty Free Shoppers, and then gave almost every cent away, reads like a cross between a whodunnit and an airport business guru book." --Philanthropy (UK)

 "You may never read a book as uplifting as Conor O'Clery's The Billionaire Who Wasn't: How Chuck Feeney Secretly Made and Gave Away a Fortune.
-In vivid, unvarnished prose, The Billionaire Who Wasn't recounts Feeney's meteoric rise from blue-collar beginnings in Elizabeth, N.J., to a perch as one of America's titans of commerce, head of Duty Free Shoppers, the largest liquor retailer in the world."--Washington Post's Express
+In vivid, unvarnished prose, The Billionaire Who Wasn't recounts Feeney's meteoric rise from blue-collar beginnings in Elizabeth, N.J., to a perch as one of America's titans of commerce, head of Duty Free Shoppers, the largest liquor retailer in the world." --Washington Post Express

 About the Author